 Spinner

-A visual indicator that something is happening, but it's not yet ready for interaction.
+A visual indicator that a process is happening in the background but the interface is not yet ready for interaction.

 Table